goergiosdaniil/udemy-course-React-Native/README.md

 Into section 2, we will create a course goals app

 19/02/2024
-Finished 22 Video of Section 2
+Finished Section 2 and 1st app
+Starting Section 3